 NextCloud, an open-source Cloud-based file storage solution, can store files in an S3 bucket.
 It does this by using a URN:OID naming convention.
 Also, some backup apps on the Synology NAS prefer a more traditional file name and extension format.
-As a result, due to the restriction of file inclusion and exclusion patterns, you cannot use the Synology NAS apps to download the NextCloud.
+As a result, due to the restriction of file inclusion and exclusion patterns, you cannot use the Synology NAS apps to download NextCloud.

 What is Synology NAS DiskStation

 The Synology NAS DiskStation is a storage server designed to help you manage your digital assets across your home and office.
-It uses an intuitive web-based operating system, automatically implements RAID, does disk health checks, and automatically recovers from a disaster.
+It uses an intuitive web-based operating system, automatically implements RAID, does disk health checks, and recovers from a disaster.

 What is Rclone

 Rclone is a command-line program to manage files on Cloud storage.
 It is feature-rich and supports over 40 cloud storage products, including S3 object stores, business & consumer file storage services, and standard transfer protocols like FTP.

 Users call Rclone "The Swiss army knife of cloud storage" and "Technology indistinguishable from magic".

 As per Wikipedia: The software utility cron, also known as a cron job, is a time-based job scheduler in Unix-like computer operating systems.
 Users who set up and maintain software environments use cron to schedule jobs to run periodically at fixed times, dates, or intervals.

 Synology NAS refers to Cron jobs as a scheduled task, and you have a few types available via the DiskStation Manager (DSM).
 We will be using a scheduled task to run a user-defined script.
 You will have a few configuration options available to you, such as task name, user id to run the Cron job, the Cron schedule you want to use, and the actual script you want to use.